Renato V. Iozzo M.D., Ph.D. (Honoris causa)

 Renato V. Iozzo is currently the Gonzalo E. Aponte Endowed Chair Professor of Pathology, Anatomy, and Cell Biology at Thomas Jefferson University.
 After receiving an M.D. degree summa cum laude from the University of Florence, Italy, he moved to the Department of Pathology at the University of Washington, where he completed a five-year Residency/Fellowship.
 Following a six-year faculty appointment at the University of Pennsylvania, he was promoted to Associate Professor and then moved the same year to Thomas Jefferson University as Full Professor with tenure.

-Dr. Iozzo has received many awards including the Benjamin Castleman Award from the International Academy of Pathology, the Junior Faculty Research Award from the American Cancer Society, the Burlington Resources Foundation Faculty Achievement Award, and the Faculty Research Award from the American Cancer Society.
-In 1989 he was elected to the Pluto Society, the American Association of Academic Pathologists.
-He was the chair of the Gordon Research Conference on Proteoglycans in 2000, and a council member of both ISMB (2001-2006) and ASMB (2001-2003).
-He was President of the American Society for Matrix Biology (2007-2008) and President of the International Society for Matrix Biology (2009-2010).
-In 2008, Dr. Iozzo received an Honorary Professorship at the School of Life Sciences, University of Manchester, UK, and in 2009 he received an Honorary Medal Award from the University of Patras, Greece.
+Dr. Iozzo has received many awards including the Benjamin Castleman Award from the International Academy of Pathology, the Jaiyua council member of both ISMB (2001-2006) and ASMB (2001-2003).
+He was President of the American Society for Matrix Biology Award from the University of Patras, Greece.
 Recently, Dr. Iozzo received two honorary doctorates (Doctor Honoris Causa).
 The first was conferred in 2011 from Semmelweis University (Budapest, Hungary) and the second was conferred by the University of Patras (Patras, Greece) in 2016.

 In 2010, Dr. Iozzo was invited to become a member of the College of CSR reviewers of the NIH.
 Dr. Iozzo has been on the editorial board of many journals including, Laboratory Investigation (five terms), the Journal of Biological Chemistry (two terms), the Journal of Clinical Investigation (three terms), the American Journal of Pathology, and currently serves as Editor-in-Chief for Matrix Biology.
-During his tenure, Matrix Biology has reached an impact factor of 7.49.
-His research focuses on the biology of proteoglycans and their roles in cancer and angiogenesis.
-He has published over 357 peer-reviewed articles, numerous reviews (including a top-trending review article published in Matrix Biology) and edited two books on proteoglycans.
+During his tenure, Matrix Biology has reached an impact factor of 11.583 as of 2020, and a current CiteScore of 20.5, which makes it the top-ranked journal in the field of extracellular matrix science.
+The journal currently ranks in the 94th percentile, #20 out of 382 journals in Biochemistry, Genetics and Molecular Biology.
+His has accumulated 357 peer-reviewed articles, numerous reviews (including a top-trending review article published in Matrix Biology) and edited two books on proteoglycans.
 His work is one of the most cited in the Matrix Biology field, with over 35,000 citations and an h-index of 102.
 Dr. Iozzo's Google Scholar profile is accessible by clicking on the blue arrow (page will open in new window).

 Graduated with an M.D.
 Summa Cum Laude, University of Florence School of Medicine, Florence, Italy